Most people know little or nothing about investing because American public schools refuse to teach investing.

 A detailed introduction explains everything from basic bond characteristics to fixed-income investment techniques.
 Learn important concepts such as yield, liquidity, duration, convexity, and emerging markets.

-Faerber answers many of the questions bond investors will ask.
-All About Bonds helps beginners by offering practical advice on topics such as the percentage of bonds in a portfolio, how to find new bond products, and what are the risks from bond ETFs and bond mutual funds.
-If you want to learn how to pick bonds and invest in bonds, All about Bonds is for you.
+Esme E. Faerber answers many of the questions bond investors will ask.
+All About Bonds helps beginners by offering practical advice on the percentage of bonds in a portfolio, how to find new bond products, and the risks of bond ETFs and bond mutual funds.

 Summary: The Best Investing Books for Beginners